 MINUTES, REGULATIONS, BUDGETS, AND REPORTS

 7.1 Policy.
-In accordance with Florida Statutes, Chapter 447.203(17)(d), the University will provide the information listed in sections 7.2 and 7.3 to enable the UFF to fulfill its role as collective bargaining representative.
+In accordance with Florida Statutes, Chapter

+5 447.203(17)(d), the University will provide the information listed in sections representative.
 The UFF has a corresponding responsibility to use the information in an accurate manner.